In A Survey 250 Adults

 • Handling Missing Data: Identify and address missing responses.
 Strategies include deletion (removing incomplete responses), imputation (estimating missing values based on other data), or leaving them as missing depending on the extent and nature of the missing data.
 The choice of strategy significantly impacts the final results, and careful consideration is required.

 • Identifying and Correcting Errors: Look for inconsistencies or illogical responses.
-For example, an age of "200" is clearly an error.
+To give you an idea, an age of "200" is clearly an error.
 Manually correct obvious errors or flag them for further investigation.

-• Data Transformation: This may involve recoding variables to facilitate analysis.
-For instance, you might combine similar response categories or convert variables to a more suitable scale.
-For example, you could transform a numerical age range into categorical age groups (e.g., 18-25, 26-35, etc.).
+• Data Transformation: This may involve recoding variables to support analysis.
+Here's a good example: you might combine similar response categories or convert variables to a more suitable scale.
+Here's one way to look at it: you could transform a numerical age range into categorical age groups (e.g., 18-25, 26-35, etc.).

 • Data Organization: Organize your data into a structured format, typically a spreadsheet or database.
 This facilitates data manipulation and analysis using statistical software like SPSS, R, or even Excel.